-Act 106 of August 23, 2017, "Law to Guarantee Payment to Our Pensioners and Establish a New Defined Contributions Plan for Public Servers" establishes that it will be the General Fund, through the "Pay as You Go" system, who assumes the payments that the Retirement System of the Employees of the Government of Puerto Rico, the Retirement System for Teachers and the Retirement System for the Judiciary cannot perform; provide that the three Retirement Systems contributing to the General Fund their available funds and funds from the liquidations of their assets; establish the New Defined Contributions Plan and provide for its administration.
-The payment of the accumulated pensions will be disbursed starting July 1, 2017 from the funds deposited in a trust held controlled by the Secretary of the Treasury Commonwealth of Puerto Rico, but separated from the assets of the Commonwealth of Puerto Rico.

-Pursuant to Act 106, participants ceased to accrue new pension benefits and are no longer able to make direct credit payments or to make additional contributions to the ERS.
+Act 106 of August 23, 2017, "Law to Guarantee Payment to Our Pensioners and Establish a New Defined Contributions Plan for Public Servers" establishes that it will be the General Fund, through the "Pay as You Go" system, that assumes the payments that the Retirement System of the Employees of the Government of Puerto Rico, the Retirement System for Teachers and the Retirement System for the Judiciary cannot perform; provide that the three Retirement Systems continue to comply with their obligations towards their beneficiaries and pensioners by contributing to the General Fund their available funds and funds from the liquidations of their assets; establish the New Defined Contributions Plan and provide for its administration.
+The payment of the accumulated pensions will be disbursed starting July 1, 2017 from the funds deposited in a trust held and controlled by the Secretary of the Treasury Commonwealth of Puerto Rico, but separated from the assets of the Commonwealth of Puerto Rico.
+The payment to Act 106, participants ceased to accrue new pension benefits and are no longer able to make direct credit payments or to make additional contributions to the ERS.
 As a result, the plans operated by ERS under various benefit structures prior to July 1, 2017 are administered through a trust that do not meet the requirements of GASB Statement No. 68 as of July 1, 2017 and instead, the pension plans are subject to the requirements of GASB Statement No. 73, "Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68".